ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 It's not uncommon for an investor to hire a third-party firm to conduct a technical diligence audit. ese audits may involve interviews or meetings with you and perhaps a few other senior members of the team.
 Be prepared to discuss your engineering process, assess the general productivity of the team, and do a code walkthrough of parts of your system.

-My advice is to be candid with these auditors. ey ve looked at a lot of tech companies and are well aware that all engineering teams have debt and parts of the system that teams are more proud of than others.
+My advice is to be candid with these auditors.
+They've looked at a lot of tech companies and are well aware that all engineering teams have debt and parts of the system that teams are more proud of than others.
 The more your investors know about your strengths and weaknesses, the better they can support and hold your team accountable for improving the weaknesses going forward.

 ### Vendor Management